 We make sleeping bags for the homeless.
 No fancy quilting.
 Join us on Thursdays during the cooler months between 8 a.m. and noon for fellowship and simple, easy sewing.

-Wesley’s Wardrobe provides clothing for homeless women and men.
+Wesley’s Wardrobe provides clothing for women, men, and children.
 Group leader Stephanie Winestock welcomes anyone who wants to help sort and prepare clothing for distribution to meet Monday evening from 7-9 p.m. in the Outreach Center in the southeast corner of the church campus/parking lot.
-Wesley’s Wardrobe is open to those in need of clothing on Wednesdays from 7-9 p.m. and the second Saturday of every month from 9-12 a.m.
+Wesley’s Wardrobe is open to those in need of clothing on the first and third Wednesdays of the month from 3-5pm.
 Professional suits are available for those who have job interviews.

 Every day, people in need knock at our office door.
 Helping Hands provides goods and services such as bus tickets, drinking water, food packets and toiletries, to needy people and families right in our own community.
 This outreach is made possible by the generous communion offerings of our congregation and contributions from individual members and groups.